annoyingmouse/class_examples/README.md

 We can take advantage of [Export and Import](https://javascript.info/import-export) directives to further improve the legibility of our code.
 If we split up our classes into separate files, then we can export and import them only as and when required.
 We do need to be careful to tell the browser to be patient though, so we can inform the JavaScript engine that we're working with modules by using the type attribute on the script element and setting it to the type `module`.
 This modularisation does lead to far more clean looking code but will fail on earlier browsers so it might be worth using something like [rollup](https://rollupjs.org/guide/en/) - but as things stand your lovely code is only going to work well on Chrome.
 Firefox doesn't yet support private fields, you see - I dare say it will soon, but at present, it doesn't.
 Fingers crossed for the future though!

 I hope you've enjoyed reading this as much as I have enjoyed writing it - it's going to be a chapter in my next book, but I thought it'd work well as a standalone piece in its own right.
 The working code is on [repl.it](https://repl.it/@annoyingmouse/ES5-Class-Example) so please do have a play.
 I've come an awful long way since answering, "OOP is a solution looking for a problem".
 Something I said when asked to explain what OOP was way back when in an interview - what a plonker!
-We've looked a the four main Object-oriented concepts ([as explained to a 6-year-old](https://www.educative.io/edpresso/object-oriented-concepts-as-explained-to-a-6-year-old))
+We've looked at the four main Object-oriented concepts ([as explained to a 6-year-old](https://www.educative.io/edpresso/object-oriented-concepts-as-explained-to-a-6-year-old))